 Information about Millerton Reservoir State Rec Area is available at Millerton SRA .
 Check out the recreation area boundaries around the Temperance Flat area by looking at this NE-Millerton-map.pdf

 Temperance Flat Dam Proposal:

 This area of the San Joaquin is presently under study for several potential large dam and reservoir sites.
 See: Upper San Joaquin Basin Storage Investigation Three sites were under serious investigation.
 As of 2014, the final selected site is about one mile upstream of the confluence with Finegold Creek and would have a maximum size of around1.4 million ac/ft.
-Despite the large size maximum annual yield is around 100,000 ac/ft.
+Despite the large size maximum annual yield is less than 100,000 ac/ft.
 This reservoir will bury the Patterson Bend, Squaw Leap and the Millerton Bottoms sections.
 The study has maps and updates on the proposal.